Please click on the bar to have more details of the new item.

 ...and the plug to charge the car (Photo: Daimler)

 However, compliance with IEC International Standards is only the first step.
 To make sure the parts and components used in manufacturing EVs are of the highest quality and reliability, they need to be tested and certified.

-Here again the IEC, through its Conformity Assessment Systems, has the solution.
+Here again the IEC, through its Conformity Assessment Systems, offers a key part of the solution.

-In 2012, IECEE (IEC System of Conformity Assessment Schemes for Electrotechnical Equipment and Components) launched a specific programme for EVs, called ELVH The IECEE CB Scheme, through its registered CBTLs (Certification Body Testing Laboratories), and NCBs (National Certification Bodies), can test and certify charging systems & stations and plugs against two series of IEC International Standards:
+IECEE (IEC System of Conformity Assessment Schemes for Electrotechnical Equipment and Components) has a specific programme for EVs, called ELVH The IECEE CB Scheme, through its registered CBTLs (Certification Body Testing Laboratories), and NCBs (National Certification Bodies), can test and certify charging systems and stations and plugs against two series of IEC International Standards:

 - IEC 61851, Electric vehicle conductive charging system

 - IEC 62196, Plugs, socket-outlets, vehicle connectors and vehicle inlets

 EV charging Standards